 - Democracy

-- o The rule of law
+- The rule of law

 - Individual liberty

 - Mutual respect for, and tolerance of those with different faiths and beliefs, and for those without faith

 are incorporated within the curriculum experience of all pupils at relevant points in subject areas, during PSHE, assemblies and tutorials.
-Many of our co-curricular activities also have links with British Values.
+Many of our co-curricular activities and our active school council also have links with these British Values.